gardener-attic/gardener-extensions/controllers/os-coreos/README.md

 Please find more information regarding the extensibility concepts and a detailed proposal [here](https://github.com/gardener/gardener/blob/master/docs/proposals/01-extensibility.md).

-:warning: Be aware that this repository contains packages and functions that might be moved to another repository for better re-usability soon.

 ----

 ## How to start using or developing this extension controller locally